container-storage-interface/spec/spec.md

       // or node publish RPC calls.
       VOLUME_MOUNT_GROUP = 6;

-      // Indicates the SP supports the NodeGetID RPC.
+      // Indicates the SP supports the controller_get_node_info field
+      // in NodeGetInfoRequest.
+When the CO sets that field, the SP MAY
+      // omit accessible_topology and max_volumes_per_node from
-      // This enables COs to fetch only the node identifier from
+      // NodeGetInfoResponse and return only node_id, which the node
-      // the node side without requiring cloud API credentials.
+      // side can obtain without cloud API credentials; the CO then
-      // The topology and capacity information can then be fetched
+      // fetches topology and capacity via ControllerGetNodeInfo.
-      // via ControllerGetNodeInfo.
-      // If the SP supports GET_ID, it MUST also support
+      // If the SP supports NODE_INFO_FROM_CONTROLLER, it MUST also
-      // GET_NODE_INFO controller capability.
+      // support the GET_NODE_INFO controller capability.
-      GET_ID = 7 [(alpha_enum_value) = true];
+      NODE_INFO_FROM_CONTROLLER = 7 [(alpha_enum_value) = true];
     }

     Type type = 1;